enjaku4/rabarber/README.md

 **`#roles`**

-To view all the roles assigned to the user, use:
+To get all the roles assigned to the user, use:

 ```rb
 user.roles